rutgers-apl/fpsanitizer/README.md

 ```
 You should see a trace of 4 instructions.
 You will notice that
 the first line of the trace for a subtraction operation
-(FSUB) shows that fp computed a positive value whereas
+(FSUB) shows that fp computed a negative value whereas
-mpfr computed a negative value.
+mpfr computed a positive value.
 The prorgram at this point
 compares op1 < 0.
 This means that fp computation will
 incorrectly evaluate op1 < 0.

 (4.2) Simpson's Rule (Section 5.2.2)

- The source code for simpson's rule can be found in the ccase
+ The source code for simpson's rule can be found in the case
  studies directory.
-Form the PositDebug_Artifact director,
 ```
     $ cd case_studies/simpson
 ```